Song Chong-gug

-Song Chong-gug (송종국; born 20 February 1979) is a retired South Korean football player, who played in the 2002 and 2006 FIFA World Cup.
+Song Chong-gug (송종국; born 20 February 1979) is a retired South Korean footballer who played as a defender or midfielder.
+Song has played abroad for football clubs in the Netherlands, Saudi Arabia and China.
+At international level, he represented the South Korea national football team at the 2002 and 2006 FIFA World Cup.

 Playing career

 Early career

 In June 2000, Song made his international debut against Macedonia under Huh Jung-moo when he was a university student.
 In 2001, Song started his professional career in a K League club Busan I'Cons after graduating from Yonsei University.
 He was named the K League Rookie of the Year in his first season.
 Guus Hiddink, the new manager of the South Korean national team, quickly chose him as a member of the World Cup team, and tested him in various midfield and defensive positions.
 He received the right back position after performing multiple roles.

 While South Korea finished the 2002 FIFA World Cup in fourth place, Song was the only outfield player of the South Korean team to play all of 687 minutes in seven matches.
 He also nullified Luís Figo perfectly by blocking all twelve of his dribbles without a concession, making a memorable match against Portugal.
 He sometimes talks about his experience in marking Figo when appearing on South Korean TV programs.